onap/vnfrqts-requirements/docs/Chapter8.rst

 R-26567: The VNF Package **MUST** include a run list of roles/cookbooks/recipes, for each supported VNF action, that will perform the desired VNF action in its entirety as specified by ONAP (see Section 8.c, ONAP Controller APIs and Behavior, for list of VNF actions and requirements), when triggered by a chef-client run list in JSON file.

-R-04158: The VNF **MUST** conform to the NETCONF RFC 4742, “Using the NETCONF Configuration Protocol over Secure Shell (SSH)”.
+R-04158: The VNF **MUST** conform to the NETCONF RFC 4742, "Using the NETCONF Configuration Protocol over Secure Shell (SSH)".

 R-49109: The VNF **MUST** encrypt TCP/IP--HTTPS (e.g., TLS v1.2) transmission of data on internal and external networks.

-R-15884: The VNF **MUST** include the field “date” in the Security alarms (where applicable and technically feasible).
+R-15884: The VNF **MUST** include the field "date" in the Security alarms (where applicable and technically feasible).

 R-15885: The VNF **MUST** Upon completion of the chef-client run, POST back on the callback URL, a JSON object as described in Table A2 if the chef-client run list includes a cookbook/recipe that is callback capable.
 Failure to POST on the Callback Url should not be considered a critical error.
 That is, if the chef-client successfully completes the VNF action, it should reflect this status on the Chef Server regardless of whether the Callback succeeded or not.